 As at 2017 the player numbers are at 1130 with over 2500 members.
 Growth has been phenomenal over the last few years with a 10% increase from 2016 to 2017.
 To service the club players we have four playing fields at LEP, three quarter pitches at William Green Domain (turf), training fields at Howick Domain and Elm Park.
-The club has a strong connection with Macleans College, the current first team coach Murray Saunders teaches at Macleans and coaches the first XI.
-Munith Naidu runs the Macleans College Academy and creates ties with the top players.
+The club has a strong connection with Macleans and Pakuranga College.
+The First Team coach Murray Saunders taught at Macleans and coached the first XI.
+Munith Naidu ran the Macleans College Academy and created ties with the top players.
 The Men's First game made club history by winning the AFF Conference league and being promoted to NRFL Division Two.
 Merv Hotter stood down as President after five years at the helm and 10 years of service in various roles as convenor, gear man.
 Andy Pullar took over as President for the 2018 season.

 2018 saw more history created for BBAFC.
 As if promotion in the previous year wasn't enough, the Men's First team gained promotion to NRFL Division One.
 First time in the club's history we have reached these lofty heights (nearly needed oxygen for the altitude).
 That was two promotions in two years, an outstanding achievement by any standards.

-Sadly we farewelled our Mens First team coaches of Murray (retiring to coach 7th grade), Ben (moving over the ditch), and Scott (injured and contemplating retirement).
+Sadly we farewelled our Mens First team coaches of Murray (retiring to coach his 7th grade son's team), Ben (moving over the ditch), and Scott (injured and contemplating retirement).
 The sad news was quickly replaced by excitement within the club ranks as Rudy Mozr was appointed to take the team for 2019.
-Czech born, Rudy comes to us via a stint as assistant coach at Onehunga Sports and various playing stints in Auckland including Eastern Suburbs.
+Czech born, Rudy came to us via a stint as assistant coach at Onehunga Sports and various playing stints in Auckland including Eastern Suburbs.

-2018 prizegiving saw Life Memberships awarded to stalwarts and legends Paul Mackenzie and David Parker.
+2018 prizegiving saw Life Memberships awarded to stalwarts and legends Paul MacKenzie (Manager of the Mens First Team) and David Parker (promoter of Womens football).

 Exciting things happened on the coaching front in 2018.
 Sander Waterland was appointed the Director of Football in November 2018.
 He immediately set about building a team of highly qualified and experienced coaches to take the Yellow (top) teams of each grade.
 We farewelled Munith Naidu, our outgoing Director of Football, who after three years at the helm had achieved what he could.